SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

-When you are working with frameworks, it is common to be given a baseclass that you are expected to subclass or to be expected to pass around class instances.
+When you are working with frameworks, it is common to be given a baseclass that you are expected to subclass, or to be expected to pass around class instances.
 For example,